Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.4.3
+- Changes:
+  - Moved the obsws validation to the validation of sando, so credentials can be used in other obsws applications
+  - Changed the scripts relying on node to use the new variable `Sando.node` (points to the node.exe, more reliable than trusting an environment variable went through)
+- Bug Fixes:
+  - Fixed the folder reader port to run asynchronously and not drop commands

+# 2.4.2
+- Bug Fixes:
+    - fixed an issue where node would not be detected on startup despite having it installed (thanks Kash the Dingo!)

+# 2.4.1
+- New Additions
+    -   Ported Folder Reader to Sando with the new command: `Sando: Read Folder`

+# 2.3.0
+- New Additions
+  - `Sando: Array Search` is a command that allows you to provide an array of data (currently only strings) and allows you to match it against a query which gives you back the closest set of matches.
+The first value of the returned array is the closest match.
+The only mode available at this current moment is simple mode, but advanced mode which supports objects, will be released at a later date.
+  - new script `unpack.js`
+  - new script `obswebsocket_connection_test.js`, for testing websocket connection via nodejs
+- Changes
+  - the pack script changed from the name `script.js` to `pack.js`
+  - The background image has been significantly reduced in size to prevent SAMMI hitching while saving decks (might be removed entirely in the future)
+- Reworks
+  - `Sando: SP Unpack` has had an overhaul to be done entirely in nodejs while connected to the websocket.
+This adds the side effect of needing to provide an OBS Websocket Password if one is present on connection.
+This is automatically handled by the command.
+Nothing execution wise changes, just enjoy drastically faster unpack times!
+  - `Sando: Powershell` has had an execution rewrite.
+Originally, Sando would transform the user's script text into a text file, read the text file, encode via powershell to base64, then use powershell's -EncodedCommand flag to run the script.
+This convoluted process allowed a bypass of powershell's execution policy, at the cost of efficiency and firewall popups from bad antivirus applications that assume any and all powershell operations are bad.
+This rewrite still writes the script to a file, but its a .ps1 file with a clever command line process to bypass the execution policy easier and more friendly.
+It's efficient, and I hope firewalls will act up less now.
+  - Sando's validation process now checks for up to date node version instead of checking whether it's only installed or not (Thanks Caigan!)

 # 2.2.4
 - New Additions
   - `Sando: File Watch/Tail` now features a white/black list option (optional)